 Once I entered all the details necessary to create a website and open an account with Enjin, I decided to log in.
 Enjin automatically redirected me to the Dashboard area.
 Based on my first impression, everything seemed a bit cluttered, nothing like other site builders.
 I saw a lot of quick links to help me get started with Enjin, as well as my activity log.

-In my opinion, finding your way around Enjin does take some time, and it’s not as simple as with some of the best website builders I tested before.
+In my opinion, finding your way around Enjin does take some time, and it’s not as simple as with some of the other popular website builders I tested before.
 However, once you go through the basics, the site-building process is pretty much straightforward.
 If you’ve used any content management system before, it’ll be easier for you to start with Enjin.

 So what I want to discuss today is how to make a free Enjin website.
 Everything you need to start customising your Enjin site is located under the Admin tab in the upper left corner of the website builder.
 Here, you’ll find quick links to modules and pages, and that’s basically everything you need to create a website.
 If you want to customise your site further, you’ll find Enjin themes and site settings, among other quick links under the same tab.

-Image Editing Options
+Image and Content Editing

 When it comes to editing images, there’s not much you can do.
 Changing the image title is as far as you’ll get with Enjin image editing tools.
 The lack of an image editor that can crop the picture, for example, is a bit of a letdown.